jironghuang/jirong-blog/content/post/How I find country pairs for mean reversion strategy.md

 ### Step 2

 - Next, I select pairs with sharpe ratio >1 in both training and testing periods.
-- And also those pairs with long half-life i.e. long duration before it reverts to its mean path.
+- And also select pairs with shorter half-life i.e. shorter duration before it reverts to its mean path - more than 5 and lesser than 25

 ### Step 3